-Rule 2002-1 NOTICE TO CREDITORS AND OTHER INTERESTED PARTIES
+NOTICE TO CREDITORS AND OTHER INTERESTED PARTIES

 - (a) AMENDED OR SUPPLEMENTAL SCHEDULES.
 The § 341 meeting will be scheduled and the clerk of court, or such other person as the clerk of court may designate, will notify the creditors listed on the matrix filed with the petition.
-If additional creditors are added either through filed schedules or amendments to schedules being filed after notice has been given, the debtor shall serve the notice of commencement of case, meeting of creditors, and deadlines on the added creditors and file a certificate of service with the clerk of court within seven days after service. - (b) PAYMENT OF FEE REQUIRED.
+If additional creditors are added either through filed schedules or amendments to schedules being filed after notice has been given, the debtor shall serve the notice of commencement of case, meeting of creditors, and deadlines, along with a proof of claim form if a notice to file a proof of claim has been given, on the added creditors and file a certificate of service with the clerk of court within seven days after service. - (b) PAYMENT OF FEE REQUIRED.
 If a debtor files a request for conversion to another chapter, payment of the fee shall be a condition of the conversion. - (c) GUIDE TO SERVICE AND NOTICE REQUIREMENTS.
 The chart included in the Administrative Guide to Practice and Procedure shall serve as a guide for the giving of notice to creditors and other parties in interest. - (d) RETURNED AND UNDELIVERABLE MAIL.
-The procedure for returned and undeliverable mail is provided in the Administrative Guide. - (e) NOTICE OF PREFERRED ADDRESS - (1) To file a notice of preferred address pursuant to 11 U.S.C. § 342(e), creditors may use the National Creditor Registration Service local forms found on the court's website, www.nceb.uscourts.gov. - (2) To file a notice of preferred address pursuant to 11 U.S.C. § 342(f), creditors may register with the National Creditor Registration Service offered through the Bankruptcy Noticing Center at bankruptcynotices.uscourts.gov.
+The procedure for returned and undeliverable mail is provided in the Administrative Guide. - (e) NOTICE OF PREFERRED ADDRESS - (1) To file a notice of preferred address pursuant to 11 U.S.C. § 342(e), creditors may use the National Creditor Registration Service local forms found on the court's website, www.nceb.uscourts.gov. - (2) To file a notice of preferred address pursuant to 11 U.S.C. § 342(f), creditors may register with the National Creditor Registration Service offered through the Bankruptcy Noticing Center at ncrs.uscourts.gov.